Nicolas Diguiny

-Nicolas Diguiny (born 31 May 1988) is a French professional footballer who plays as a forward or a winger for Cypriot club Apollon Limassol.
+Nicolas Diguiny (born 31 May 1988) is a French professional footballer who plays as a forward or a winger for Greek Super League 2 club Kalamata.

 Club career

 France

-Born in Saint-Germain-en-Laye, Diguiny arrived at Vannes OC in 2005, and played for the club for 8 consecutive seasons, from the youth team through the first team.
+Born in Saint-Germain-en-Laye and raised in Achères, Diguiny arrived at Vannes OC in 2005, and played for the club for 8 consecutive seasons, from the youth team through the first team.
 In January 2013, his name was mentioned by stopping a penalty from Metz striker Yeni Ngbakoto in the second half, helping his club to escape with a 1–1 away draw.
 Two weeks later, he scored four times in a 5–0 win against US Quevilly in the CFA.
 He also scored for Vannes in the league in a 1–0 win against Poiré-sur-Vie.

 Greece

 Panthrakikos

 In the summer of 2014, Diguiny signed for Panthrakikos of the Greek Super League.
 He played with former French players like El Fardou Ben Nabouhane, a former Vannes player and top scorer in the Greek Super League, and ex-Monaco and Argentine international Javier Saviola.